-The Museum is open Wed-Fri from 11 until 4:00.
+The Museum is open Wed-Fri from 11 until 4:00; Saturdays from 11 until 4 (Closed first Saturdays Oct-Apr).
 Admission is free.
-We follow state and local directives regarding masks and distancing.

 Snippets little bits of Chatham County history * follow our Facebook page for daily posts on Chatham History *